ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 Ethical design asks:

-> Can this person actually access safety, participation, and agency within the structure?
+> Can this person actually access safety, participation, agency, and a living life within the structure?

-This is why specialized care protocols exist.

-They are not exceptions to Flow.
+Specialized care protocols are not exceptions to Flow.

 They are part of Flow's recognition that humans are not interchangeable units.

 ---

-## 10. MENTAL HEALTH AND CRISIS
+## 12. MENTAL HEALTH AND CRISIS

 A person in psychological crisis must not be treated as an ideological failure.